GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Invoice Number (2)
 * The invoice number to be used in the PDF.
 By default, this is set to the unique Entry ID using the merge tag `{entry_id}`.
-* **Be aware that the Entry ID is not sequential for a specific form** (it will increment for every entry you have across all your forms).
+* **The Entry ID is not sequential for a specific form**, and will increment for every entry you have across all your forms.
 If you require your form / invoices to have sequential number, we recommend using the [Gravity Wiz Unique ID perk](#gravity-forms-unique-id).

 #### Invoice Number Suffix (3)
 * This is an optional field that is included after the [Invoice Number](#invoice-number-2) in the PDF.